Physical Properties of Massive Compact Starburst Galaxies with Extreme Outflows: Discussion

-It has been reported that the LyC emitters with the largest f$_{esc}$(LyC) also exhibit high sSFR ($\rm > 1\, Gyr^{-1}$; \citealp{bas19}).
+It has been reported that the LyC emitters with the largest f$_{esc}$(LyC) also exhibit high sSFR ($\rm > 1\, Gyr^{-1}$; \citealp{bas19, kim20}).
 Additionally, hydrodynamical simulations find a correlation between increasing sSFR and increasing f$_{esc}$(LyC) \citep{yaj11, wis14}.
 In Fig.~\ref{fig:sSFR} we investigate the relationship between the O32 ratio and sSFR for our sample and the known LyC leakers shown in Fig.~\ref{fig:gal_prop}.
-The LyC leakers have an average sSFR of 10$^{-7.1}$ yr$^{-1}$, nearly two orders of magnitude higher than the average value in our sample.
+The LyC leakers have a median sSFR of 10$^{-8.8}$ yr$^{-1}$, nearly 0.8 dex higher than the median value in our sample.
 However, they span a wide range (3.4 dex) in sSFR, and the sSFRs values in our sample are similar to those of the most massive known LyC leakers.
-The relatively lower sSFR values for our galaxies derive from their substantially higher M$_*$, around two orders of magnitude higher than most known LyC leakers.
+The relatively lower sSFR values for our galaxies derive from their substantially higher M$_*$, $\sim$1.5 orders of magnitude higher than most known LyC leakers.
 Despite most of the confirmed LyC leakers show high sSFR, this may not be the relevant parameter for driving LyC leakage as the way in which they appear to be most distinct from other galaxies is not $\rm M_*$, but $\rm\Sigma_{SFR}$ (see Fig.~\ref{fig:gal_prop}).
-Similarly to our sample, almost all the individual observed LyC leakers to date show $\rm\Sigma_{SFR}$ higher than the average $\rm\Sigma_{SFR}$ expected at their redshifts \citep{nai20}.
+Similarly to our sample, almost all the individual observed LyC leakers to date show $\rm\Sigma_{SFR}$ higher than the average $\rm\Sigma_{SFR}$ expected at their redshifts \citep{sharma16,nai20}.

 An additional piece of evidence that a portion of the LyC may be escaping the host galaxy comes from the emission and absorption line profiles.
 Contrary to typical starbursts, most of the galaxies in our sample lack \ion{Mg}{2} absorption near the systemic velocity, as seen in Section~\ref{subsection:kinematics}.
 This suggests that much of the photoelectric opacity to the LyC is in the tenuous wind itself rather than in the dense \ion{H}{2} regions.
 This is borne out by the nebular emission lines, which have usually broad line profiles, sometimes extending over the same range of velocities seen in absorption (see Fig.~\ref{fig:Velocities}).